-Got the flu?
-Here's what leads to recovery
+36 states face widespread flu activity

 (CNN)Flu season is well underway across the United States.

-Forty-nine states and Puerto Rico reported either regional or widespread flu activity during the week ending December 23, according to the Centers for Disease Control and Prevention's most recent surveillance report.
+Thirty-six states reported widespread flu activity during the week ending December 23, according to the US Centers for Disease Control and Prevention's most recent surveillance report.
+An additional 13 states and Puerto Rico recorded regional activity: Alaska, Hawaii, Iowa, Maine, Michigan, New Hampshire, New Jersey, Nevada, North Carolina, Rhode Island, Tennessee, Utah and Vermont.

+In particular, the New York Department of Health reported a 96% increase in flu cases in the week ending December 23 from the previous week.

+Whether the geographic spread is widespread or regional, though, a case of the flu may become severe no matter where it happens.

-Nationwide, 12 children have died due to flu this season, while a total of 2,485 flu-related hospitalizations -- nearly nine for every 100,000 people -- have been reported so far.
+Nationwide, 12 children have died due to flu this season, while a total of 2,485 flu-related hospitalizations -- nearly nine for every 100,000 people -- have been reported.
 The highest rate of hospitalization was among adults 65 or older, followed by adults between 50 and 64 and then children up to 4 years old.

+Twenty-one states report high numbers of people visiting their doctors with symptoms of high fever (over 100 degrees Fahrenheit) and cough and/or sore throat.
+Compared with the previous week, health agencies in both Texas and California recorded a significant rise in the number of doctor visits for influenza-like illness during the week ended December 23.

+Across the nation, 5% of patients visited their doctors and reported flu-like illness during the week ended December 23 -- significantly higher than 2.2% recorded by the CDC as the national baseline for this time of year.

 Experts believe the flu virus is spread when a sick person talks, sneezes or coughs.
 Common symptoms include fever and chills, cough, sore throat, runny or stuffy nose, muscle and body aches, headaches and fatigue.
 Despite these painful symptoms, most people will recover in less than two weeks.